 - Authentic Taste: A traditional Filipino dish with a unique twist.

-⏲️History of Adobong Dilaw
+History of Adobong Dilaw

-- Aromatics: Garlic and Onion
+- Aromatics: Garlic + onion

-- Fresh turmeric ginger or Turmeric powder
+- Turmeric: Fresh turmeric or turmeric powder

-- Vegetables: Tomatoes, potatoes, green bell peppers (optional)
+- Vegetables: Tomatoes, potatoes, and bell pepper

-🔪How to Make this Adobong Dilaw?
+How to Make Adobong Dilaw

 - Heat oil in a pot or Dutch oven over medium heat.
 Add the onion and garlic, and cook until softened and fragrant, about 3 minutes.

-3. Sprinkle the ground turmeric, sugar, peppercorns, and beef powder over the chicken, stirring to coat evenly.
+- Sprinkle the ground turmeric, sugar, peppercorns, and beef powder over the chicken, stirring to coat evenly.
 Let it cook for another minute to release its aroma.

-5. Pour in the water, making sure the chicken is submerged.
+- Pour in the water, making sure the chicken is submerged.
 Bring to a boil, then reduce heat, cover, and simmer for 15 minutes, or until the chicken is cooked through.

 Top Tip